 4. Implement Secure Delivery Practices

 When you send an email to your customers, it goes through various anti-spam and anti-malware filters.
-For your campaigns to be successful, prevent your emails from getting flagged by these filters.
+For your campaigns to be successful, it’s essential to implement a strong DMARC policy to prevent your emails from getting flagged by these filters and ensure optimal deliverability to your customers’ inboxes.

 Here are some steps you can take to avoid finding yourself on email blacklists: